TelegramBots/Telegram.Bot.Framework/docs/wiki/quick-start/echo-bot.md

 ### Startup

 In `Startup` class, add the following code.
 This Adds Telegram bot and its update handlers to the DI container and also uses long-polling method to get new updates every 3 seconds.
+If you are running this as a console app, pressing Enter key will stop bot manager from getting updates.

 ```c#
 public void ConfigureServices(IServiceCollection services) {